Multi-Static UWB Radar-based Passive Human Tracking Using COTS Devices: Introduction

 UWB has been widely adopted in RF devices for the past five years, e.g., smartphones and car keys, which spawns extensive research on UWB-based applications. \cite{Salmi2011} proposed the UWB-based human breathing motion tracking.
-The direct background subtraction method was adopted to mitigate the background CIR from the dynamic CIR.
 The prototype was implemented in an anechoic chamber and achieved centimeter-level accuracy.
 In \cite{Li2012}, UWB radar was introduced for the through-the-wall human detection, which could be used for life signal identification after a catastrophe.
-In \cite{McCracken2014}, UWB-based human passive tracking was investigated.
-Based on Kullback-Leibler divergence, \cite{McCracken2014} proposed to estimate the reflected ToF through quantifying the power change between background and dynamic CIRs.
-Moreover, UWB passive sensing has also been applied for crowd counting \cite{Choi2021} and remote health monitoring \cite{Khan2020} very recently, which are significant, especially in the case of social distancing during the pandemic.
+Moreover, UWB passive sensing has also been applied for crowd counting \cite{Choi2021} and remote health monitoring \cite{Khan2020}, which are significant, especially in the case of social distancing during the pandemic.
 However, most UWB passive sensing applications are based on the vector network analyzer (VNA) or other dedicated setups with perfect system settings (e.g., very accurate synchronization, high sampling rate, etc.).
-Instead of the dedicated devices, \cite{Ledergerber2020,Moschevikin2016} adopted the low-cost and commercial off-the-shelf (COTS) UWB modules for passive human monitoring and tracking and achieved promising results.
+Instead of the dedicated devices, \cite{Ledergerber2020,Moschevikin2016} adopted the low-cost and commercial off-the-shelf (COTS) UWB modules for human monitoring and tracking and achieved promising results.

-This paper focuses on fine-grained passive human tracking based on COTS UWB devices (Decawave DW1000 \cite{DWM1000}).
-Experimental analysis shows that the accumulated CIRs in case of a person moving have more distinct fluctuations than the static scenario where nobody moves.
-Taking advantage of this observation, we have proposed two ToF (reflected by the body) estimation methods based on the CIR- and variance-based convolutional neural networks (CNN) models.
-The remainder of this paper is organized as follows.
-In Section II, the UWB radar experimental campaign is introduced.
-CIR preprocessing, the reflected ToF estimation, and particle filter-based human tracking are presented in Section III.
-The performance evaluation is given in Section IV.
-Section V concludes this paper.